 What is your first memory of being on board of the boat?

 My father had a very small plastic boat with a small sail.
 It was the size of a dining table.
 When I was 5 or 6 years old, I took the boat with the purpose of running away from him to a small island nearby, without any sailing lessons!
 I had to learn it the hard way, all by myself.
 It was around 40 years ago.

 What is your favorite sailing location in the World?
 Why is it your favorite location?

 Greece.
-I love Greek food, their mentality, the beautiful white houses, blue sea and many other things.
+I love Greek food, their mentality, the beautiful white houses, blue sea, and many other things.
 Greek people like to paint everything white.
 Besides the white houses, if there is a tree on the way, they will paint it too.
-I love such approach.
+I love such an approach.
 I try to go there once a year, but it is not nearly enough.